sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 #### 11.3.
 System Test cases

 In order to test this feature end to end it is required to simulate a delay in ASIC route programming.
-The proposed test is based on T0 topology:
+The proposed test:

 1. Enable ```bgp-suppress-fib-pending```
 2. Stop syncd process to simulate a delay: ```kill --SIGSTOP $(pidof syncd)```